waflawe/eXinakai/README-en.md

 6. Go to the [127.0.0.1:8000](http://127.0.0.1:8000/) page in your Internet browser.
 7. Enjoy.
 ### Run in production mode via Docker <a name="running-in-production-mode-via-docker"></a>
-1. Create an .env.docker file and fill it with the .env.docker.template file, if necessary changing the variables marked with a comment.
+1. Create an `.env.docker` file and fill it with the `.env.docker.template` file, if necessary changing the variables marked with a comment.
-2. Bring up Docker-compose:
+2. Bring up `Docker-compose`:
 ```cmd
 docker-compose up
 ```